AlexSaplacan/wireless/README.md

 At the moment you are able to turn on and off wireless on a curve, it loads a default cable type.

 Next steps to implement:
+DONE
 1.a Be able to change the cable from the thumbnails collection.
 	- cable_preview_update function (wireless_props.py)

+DONE
-1.b Make thumbnail collection load only cables thumbs, not heads/tails
+1.b Make thumbnail collection load only cables thumbs, not heads/tails DONE

 1.c  Be able to change the cable type from previous / next buttons
 	-OBJECT_OT_Cable_Previous operator